jessegoodier/NGINX-Core-Controller-Workshop/Workshop_Prep_Guide.md

 # Workshop Guide

 We will need 2 VMs.
-I'll be using ubuntu, but anything that NGINX supports will work with slight syntax changes.

 ---